nixon-voxell/apu_final_year_project/literature_review.typ

 A GUI has a lot of states to manage as it can be highly dynamic and might contain complex user interactions @ecsui2018.
 The two approaches towards creating user interface frameworks are immediate-mode graphical user interface (IMGUI) and retained-mode graphical user interface (RMGUI).
 Some open sourced IMGUI frameworks includes Dear ImGui and Egui, while open sourced RMGUI frameworks includes Xilem and Qt.
-Although powerful, these UI frameworks strongly relies on hardcoded programming.
+Although powerful, these UI frameworks strongly relies on hard-coded programming.
 In retained-mode, the application attempts to retain its previous state as much as possible and only perform changes when necessary.
-In contrast, the immediate-mode application reconstruct its frame in every update with no states stored in between frames @rmguivsimgui2019.
+In contrast, the immediate-mode application reconstructs its frame in every update with no states stored in between frames @rmguivsimgui2019.
-This makes retained-mode useful for applications that does not require high dynamic changes or devices that require low power consumption and vice versa @rmvsim2021.
+This makes retained-mode useful for applications that do not require high dynamic changes or devices that require low power consumption and vice versa @rmvsim2021.
 In the article by #cite(<rmguivsimgui2019>, form: "prose"), the authors also stated that while retained-mode APIs are generally easier to use, they often come with higher memory demands and offer less flexibility than their immediate-mode counterparts.

 #figure(kind: image, caption: "Egui code example (imperative)")[